sur-tan/test/CodeBook.md

   Numeric values range from between -1 to 1.

 * FftBodyAccMean-X
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccMean-Y
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccMean-Z
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccStdDev-X
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccStdDev-Y
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccStdDev-Z
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkMean-X
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the jerk signal obtained from the body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the jerk signal obtained from the body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkMean-Y
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the jerk signal obtained from the body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the jerk signal obtained from the body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkMean-Z
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the jerk signal obtained from the body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the jerk signal obtained from the body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkStdDev-X
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkStdDev-Y
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkStdDev-Z
-  Standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  Standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyGyroMean-X
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from gyroscope for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyGyroMean-Y
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from gyroscope for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyGyroMean-Z
-  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from gyroscope for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the Fourier Transform (FFT) applied on the body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyGyroStdDev-X
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from gyroscope for X direction (one of the 3 axial signals) of a particular subject and a particular activity.
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from a gyroscope for X direction (one of the 3 axial signals) of a particular subject and a particular activity.

   Numeric values range from between -1 to 1.

 * FftBodyGyroStdDev-Y
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from gyroscope for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * FftBodyGyroStdDev-Z
-  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from gyroscope for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.